Pershing Rifles: Pershing Rifles Group

 The Pershing Rifles Group is incorporated in the state of Delaware and is a registered 501(C)10 not-for-profit organization under the Internal Revenue Service.
-It is the supporting corporation to Pershing Rifles which furnishes the Society with basic services such as insurance as well as legal, regulatory, and fiscal oversight.
+It is the supporting corporation to Pershing Rifles which furnishes the society with basic services such as insurance as well as legal, regulatory, and fiscal oversight.

 Pershing Rifles Foundation

 The Pershing Foundation is a 501(c)(3) non-profit organization.

-The foundation provides grants and financial support for such things as scholarships, providing assistance to individual Pershing Rifles and Blackjacks units, as well as supporting the Pershing Rifles Group's national efforts in expansion and operations.
+The foundation provides grants and financial support for such things as scholarships, assisting individual Pershing Rifles and Blackjack units, as well as supporting the Pershing Rifles Group's national efforts in expansion and operations.
 This includes events such as the annual Pershing Rifles National Convention and Alumni Reunion (NATCON) and various regimental drill competitions and alumni reunions.

+National commanders

++ Craig Zagorski was promoted to major general and national commander for one day immediately following the end of Christopher D. Scheuermann's term in 2008.

+Note: By tradition a national commander is promoted to lieutenant general/vice admiral if they serve a second term in office.
+Since the mid-2000s some Pershing Rifles national commanders have been promoted to the rank of Pershing Rifles lieutenant general/vice admiral upon completion of a full term in office.